 Do you need some advice on the healthiest burgers for your summer BBQ?
 Make sure to check out my Burgers 101 article, for a nifty chart comparing some of the most popular burgers!

 And you will also want to try these recipes to complete your summer picnic:

-If you try Mediterranean Black Bean Quinoa Burgers, tell me in the comments!
+If you try Quinoa Mushroom Burgers with Black Beans, tell me in the comments!

-The Mediterranean Black Bean Quinoa Burger has so much flavor you'll never miss the meat!
+The Mediterranean Quinoa Mushroom Burger with Black Beans has so much flavor you'll never miss the meat!
 Stuffed with garlic, sundried tomatoes, and tons of herbs, it will be your go-to bean burger in no time.
 The addition of quinoa gives the burger a pleasant crunch, and the mushrooms help keep it juicy in the middle.
 It's got everything!

 - 1 ½ cups (1 can) No Added Salt Black Beans

 - ¾ cup cooked Quinoa (slightly overcooked is better)

 - ½ cup Whole Wheat Bread Crumbs (or gluten free option)

 - 2 Tbsp minced Sundried Tomatoes (not in oil)